PRASAD2310/Kafka---AWS-Project-/README.md

-Stock Market Kafka Real Time Data Engineering Project Introduction
+Kafka Real Time Data Engineering Project

+Introduction
 In this project, you will execute an End-To-End Data Engineering Project on Real-Time  Data using Kafka.